 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T1i does not provide wifi capability.

 Studio photographers will appreciate that the Sony A99 II (unlike the T1i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
+Both the T1i and the A99 II have been discontinued, but can regularly be found used on ebay.
+The T1i was replaced by the Canon T2i, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Canon T1i and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T1i:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More compact: Is smaller (129x98mm vs 143x104mm) and thus needs less room in the bag.